carlosbrando/autotest-notification/README.txt

 == DESCRIPTION:

-This gem set the autotest (ZenTest) to send messages to software as Growl or LibNotify, displaying a window with the results.
+This gem set the autotest (ZenTest) to send messages to software as Growl, LibNotify, and Snarl, displaying a window with the results.

-== FEATURES/PROBLEMS:

-* Running on Mac (Growl), Linux (LibNotify) and Windows (Snarl).

 == REQUIREMENTS:

-* FIX (list of requirements)
+* If you're using a Mac:
+		You need to have Growl and growlnotify installed on your machine.

+		Download the Growl [http://growl.info/index.php] and install it like any other application on your Mac

+		Then you must install the growlnotify.

+		In your shell, cd to the directory on the Growl disk image containing growlnotify, and type ./install.sh.
+		That script will install growlnotify to /usr/local/bin and the manpage to /usr/local/man.

 == INSTALL:

 	$ sudo gem install carlosbrando-autotest-notification --source=http://gems.github.com

-Run it:
+Run it to let the notifier in automatic mode:

 	$ an-install

+To turn off the notifier:

+	$ an-uninstall

 == Contributors